ChrisAntaki/jquery-vagrant/README.md

 Unit tests are here: [http://192.168.50.114:8000/test/](http://192.168.50.114:8000/test/)

-Rebuild jQuery with `grunt`, to test your new changes.
+Rebuild jQuery with `grunt`, to test changes.